ArjunNair/Zero-Emulator/docs/porting-status.md

   (Windows 95 chrome).
 A theme is installed at start-up by `Styles/ThemeCatalog.cs`; it cannot be swapped under open windows, because replacing it leaves existing controls without templates, so the setting takes effect on restart. `ZERO_THEME` overrides it for tests and tooling.
 Classic has no stable Avalonia 12 release yet, so it is pinned to `12.0.1-beta1`.
+Zero runs in globalization-invariant mode to keep the published output small, with `PredefinedCulturesOnly=false` because Semi constructs a `CultureInfo` for its own localisation; the test project mirrors both settings, so a theme that trips over them fails in tests rather than on the user's next start-up.
   On macOS a style layer (`Styles/MacStyles.axaml`, applied only to Fluent) gives dialogs Mac conventions: system font at 13 pt, compact rounded controls, small check boxes, segmented tabs, accent default buttons; the theme follows the system light/dark appearance.
 Avalonia draws its own controls, so this